 \item The \textbf{Spambase} dataset consists of 57 attributes, each representing the frequency of a term appearing in an email, such as the ``address".

 \item The \textbf{tic-tac-toe} endgame dataset encodes all possible board configurations for the game, with ``x'' playing first.
-It contains nine attributes corresponding to the tic-tac-toe squares: x, o, and b (blank).
+It contains attributes (X, O, and blank) corresponding to each of the nine tic-tac-toe squares.

 \item The \textbf{Sick} dataset includes thyroid disease records from the Garvan Institute and J. Ross Quinlan of the New South Wales Institute in Sydney, Australia.
 3,772 instances with 30 attributes (seven continuous and 23 discrete) and 5.4\% missing data.
-Age, pregnancy, TSH, T3, TT4, etc.
+Attributes include age, pregnancy, TSH, T3, TT4, etc.

 \item The \textbf{waveform} dataset generator comprises 41 attributes and three wave types, with each class consisting of two ``base'' waves.